StuartCreed/TCLandscapingFencing/README.md

-This is for company Town and Country Landscaping and Fencing This application has been created using React with Material UI.
+This is for company Town and Country Landscaping and Fencing.
+The deployed version of this website is available at http://www.tc-landscaping.co.uk/ This application has been created using React with Material UI.
 The Material UI theme is invoked in the index.js.
 It uses PHP and MySQL as a backend to retrieve and store comments.